-- Improved sleep patterns

-- Replenishes DHA depleted during pregnancy and lactation

-- Provide critical nutrients essential to pregnancy

-- Help naturally soften stools

-- May help mom manage the “baby blues”

-Which Foods Contain DHA?

-DHA is found naturally in fish, eggs and meats.
-Non-marine food sources that contain DHA include nuts, seeds, whole grains and dark leafy vegetables.
-Oily fish, like mackerel, herring, salmon and trout, typically contain 10 to 100 times more DHA than non-marine food sources.19

-However, women who are pregnant or thinking of becoming pregnant need to be extremely careful when consuming marine food sources that contain DHA.
-Many of these fish contain high levels of mercury, and high levels of mercury can be toxic for both pregnant women and developing babies.
+Improved sleep patterns > - Replenish DHA depleted during pregnancy and lactation > - Provide critical nutrients essential to pregnancy > - Help naturally soften stools > - May help mom manage the “baby blues” > > Which Foods Contain DHA? > > DHA is found naturally in fish, eggs, and meats.
+Non-marine food sources that contain DHA include nuts, seeds, whole > grains, and dark leafy vegetables.
+Oily fish, such as mackerel, herring, salmon, and trout, typically contain 10 to 100 > times more DHA than non-marine food sources.19 > > However, women who are pregnant or thinking of becoming pregnant need to be extremely careful when consuming marine food > sources that contain DHA.
+Many of these fish contain high levels of mercury, and high levels of mercury can be toxic for > both pregnant women and developing babies.